mikebocek/scientific-marginalia/content/vectors.rst

     \end{bmatrix} \times \begin{bmatrix}1\\2\\3\end{bmatrix} =
     \begin{bmatrix}\color{red} 1\\ \color{green} 2\\\color{blue} 3\end{bmatrix}

-We call a stack of rows like this a *matrix* - and it's an incredibly important (and unavoidable) part of math when it comes to dealing with vectors.
+We call a stack of rows like this a *matrix* (pluralized as *matricies*) - and it's an incredibly important (and unavoidable) part of math when it comes to dealing with vectors.
 We picked (on purpose) a matrix that doesn't change the vector at all here, but it's easy to see that we can do some powerful things with matricies.
 For example, this matrix will swap the x and y coordinates

 .. math::